Pages

 This had us stumped - and the online picture ID apps actually helped - a common enough plant but we weren't familiar with the fruits.

-Sneezewort, Ystrewlys or Achillea ptarmica
+Fruits of Sneezewort, Ystrewlys or Achillea ptarmica

 And a section of the road where Roman drainage no longer worked yielded this.